 Privacy Settings Are Not Foolproof

 Many people assume that setting their social media accounts to private will protect them from scrutiny.
 However, privacy settings are not foolproof.
 Courts can issue subpoenas to access private social media content if it is deemed relevant to the case.
 Additionally, friends or followers may share or screenshot your posts, making them accessible to the defense.
+It is important to manage and restrict access to your social media profiles, as any information shared there could potentially be used against you in an injury claim.

 It’s essential to be mindful of what you post and who can see it.
 Even if your account is private, it’s best to avoid posting anything related to your injury, treatment, or activities.